 - Eighth Freedom.
 The freedom to carry traffic between two domestic points in a foreign country on a flight that either originated in or is destined for the carrier’s home country.
 Also referred to as “cabotage” privileges.
 It involves the right to move passengers on a route from a home country to a destination country that uses more than one stop along which passengers may be loaded and unloaded.

 - Ninth Freedom.
-The freedom to carry traffic between two domestic points in a foreign country.
-Also referred to as “full cabotage” or “open-skies” privileges.
-It involves the right of a home country to move passengers within another country.
+The freedom to carry traffic between two domestic points in a foreign country without a flight continuing on to an airline’s home country.
+This freedom is also referred to as “full cabotage” or “open-skies” privileges.

 A salient issue remains that air freedoms are independent of trade agreements.
 Therefore, a free trade agreement could exist between two nations, implying a liberalization of commercial transactions and the opportunity for respective corporations to invest.
 However, their respective air carriers could still operate under the same commercial restrictions as before the trade agreement.